 The first 1.7 miles (2.8 km) of the Living Desert Wilderness Trail is easy and quite flat.
 As you exit the boulder field, the trail starts to climb up the side of the canyon wall.

-The Ridge Walk Back to the Living Desert Zoo
+Ridge Walk Back to The Living Desert

 The descent down Eisenhower Mountain is mostly a moderate decline, but there is a short stretch where it gets a little steeper.
 The hiking trail is gravel, so it can get slippery in spots.

 Before long, you’re back in the flatlands making a beeline back towards the Living Desert Zoo.
-No really – there’s literally a bee exhibit right next to the trailhead!
+No really, there’s literally a bee exhibit right next to the trailhead!

 The Wilderness Loop Trail Hike Stats